Cochrane logo

 Your Cochrane Review: involving patients and the public

-As you are working on your protocol, this is the perfect time to think about involving healthcare consumers (patients and the public) in your Cochrane Review.
+As you are working on your protocol, this is the perfect time to think about involving patients and the public in your Cochrane Review.
 Cochrane policy recommends patient and public involvement in systematic reviews.
 This ensures that the review is relevant and meaningful.
-Cochrane is committed to having consumer involvement in all aspects of its work.
+Cochrane is committed to having patient and public involvement in all aspects of its work.

-Help is available to support you in involving consumers.
-If this is new to you, start by reading Involving consumers (patients and public) in your Cochrane review - a brief guide for authors.
-We suggest four ways that you can involve people:
+Help is available to support you in involving patients and the public.
+If this is new to you, start by reading Involving patients and the public in your Cochrane review - a brief guide for authors.
+We suggest multiple ways that you can involve people:

 • as members of the author team